Characters of the Marvel Cinematic Universe: M–Z: Ultron

-Ultron (portrayed by James Spader) is an artificial intelligence conceived and designed by Tony Stark and Bruce Banner as the head of a peacekeeping program, who subsequently takes the form of a sentient android overwhelmed with a god complex, determined to pacify the Earth by eradicating humanity.
-Stark and Banner's research on the Mind Stone are the groundwork for Ultron's genesis, along with Stark's belief that Ultron would be the Avengers' permanent solution to maintaining "peace in our time."
-Once born, Ultron, however, being activated and infected by the Mind Stone quickly surmises that humanity's continued survival throughout human history is a result of overcoming ongoing successions of crises, and thus, he determines to inflict an extinction-level event in Sokovia to ensure the people of Earth have the will to evolve.
+Ultron (portrayed by James Spader) is an artificial intelligence conceived and designed by Tony Stark and Bruce Banner as the head of a peacekeeping program, who subsequently takes the form of a sentient android overwhelmed with a god complex and a strong misanthropy, deciding to protect the Earth by eradicating humanity, considering them a harmful threat for the Earth.
+Stark and Banner's research on the Mind Stone are the groundwork for Ultron's genesis, along with Stark's belief that Ultron would be the Avengers solution to maintaining "peace in our time."
+Once born, Ultron, however, being activated and infected by the Mind Stone, quickly surmises that humanity's continued survival throughout human history is a result of overcoming ongoing successions of crises, and thus, he determines to inflict an extinction-level event in Sokovia to ensure the people of Earth have the will to evolve.
 Ultron, however, views the Avengers as a hindrance to humanity's evolution and vows to fulfill the Avengers' extinction.
 Ultron continuously updates his physical form with the acquisition of vibranium from Ulysses Klaue.
 He also possesses the ability to manifest himself within Stark's Iron Legion droids and the Ultron Sentries he constructs soon after.
 He is ultimately defeated by the Avengers and destroyed by Vision, whom he intended to be his final prime body.